GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can check the working code for [Flutter](https://github.com/GeekyAnts/flutter-docs-code-samples/blob/master/hello-world/flutterhelloworld/lib/main.dart) and its equivalent [React Native](https://github.com/GeekyAnts/flutter-docs-code-samples/tree/master/hello-world/rnhelloworld) code.

 ### How do I create reusable components and use them?
-In React Native, you would create a separate class for reusable component and use that class as a component.
+In React Native, you would create a separate class for a reusable component and use that class as a component.
 You would then use props to access the passed variables and functions.
 In the example, we created a custom card class and used it inside parent class.
 ```javascript
 // React Native
 class CustomCard extends React.Component {